mstefarov/fCraft/README.txt

 Thank you for downloading fCraft, the custom Minecraft server.

-See www.fcraft.net for news and more detailed documentation.
+See http://www.fcraft.net/0.600/ for complete information about this release.
 If you like fCraft, support its developer by donating! http://donate.fcraft.net